apache/gravitino/docs/jdbc-mysql-catalog.md

 ---
-title: "How to use Gravitino to manage JDBC MySQL metadata"
+title: "How to use Gravitino to manage JDBC MySQL catalog"
 slug: /jdbc-mysql-catalog
 keywords:
 - jdbc